codesmith-fi/GameStateManager/README.md

 I hope this proves to be useful for you, if not, do not use it.
 Comments and improvement ideas are welcome.

+See the blog about this small project here:

 --- Legal notice